Statcounter

 The mother of Thomas’ child died a year ago; an accidental casualty of a stray bullet in a gang related street shooting; a bullet that was intended for Thomas and one of his friends.
 The world had become increasingly tough for Thomas to understand.
 Unforgiving and unfair, he thought, as did Chris.

-He felt as though the walls were closing on all sides around him with no way to crawl out.
+Thomas felt as though the walls were closing on all sides around him and the ceiling was slowly crumbling, with no way to crawl out.
 The gang was his only sense of being.
-Finally, he felt important for once in his life.
+Finally, he felt important, for once in his life.
 He knew the risks involved with this lifestyle, but it was a small price to pay for a feeling of inclusiveness; something he told himself again and again.

 It felt damn good…most of the time.

-“Somebody gotta know this boy so he don’t have to die in that street,” he mumbled to himself.
+“...Somebody gotta know this white boy so he don’t have to die in that goddamn street,” he mumbled to himself at the sky.

-As Thomas walked, he couldn’t help but think about Chris, he felt torn about leaving him to die, even if he was a crazy white boy.
+As Thomas walked, he couldn’t help but think about Chris, he felt torn about leaving him to die, even if he was a crazy man.
 He walked back to the front of the shop where he found Chris, motionless, face down, in a soggy heap.

-“Why the fuck you gotta go doin’ somethin’ stupid boy?”
-Thomas asked under his breath.
+“...Why the fuck you gotta go doin’ somethin’ stupid, boy?”
+Thomas asked under his breath. "...I'm amazed that watch is still on your wrist," Thomas laughed.

 He noticed that water was dripping on Chris’ head, even though the rain had stopped.
 Thomas looked up at the angel where he witnessed something that took away his breath; the water was coming from her eyes.
 “Tears??”
 Thomas whispered as a rush of adrenalin coursed through his body.

-Thomas bolted from his knees and stumbled backward a few steps before falling to the ground.
+Thomas bolted from his knees and stumbled a few steps before falling backwards to the ground.

 “Somebody fuckin’ with me,” he thought.
 He frantically looked around, searching for anyone, searching for an explanation.

-Chris was all but surely dead, but a breath of life swept through him as the mysterious blue aura briefly returned.
+Chris was all but surely dead, but a breath of life swept through Chris' lifeless body as the mysterious blue aura briefly returned as quickly as it disssapeared.
 Thomas reached into Chris’ pockets and found his keys.
 He couldn’t just leave him on the street.
-And he knew one thing for sure; he wanted to get the hell away from the haunted Christmas ornament.
+Thomas knew one thing for sure; he wanted to get the hell away from the haunted Christmas ornament.

 Looking back to the angel, Thomas didn’t know whether to feel blessed or scared to death.
 He knew what he saw but tried his best, in his mind, to explain it away.

-Thomas propped Chris’ nearly lifeless body upright and dragged him inside down the long, dismal, hallway to a tiny room that Chris called home.
+Thomas propped Chris’ lifeless body upright and dragged him inside down the long, dismal, hallway to a back door to a tiny cottage that Chris called home.
 He grabbed a trash can and stuck a nearby ink pen down Chris’ throat to make him throw up.

 He deposited Chris on the bed, glad to have the dead weight off his shoulder and the smell away from his face.
 Sitting at the foot of the bed, Thomas watched as Chris slowly stirred to life.